etsubfit/school-health-data-system/docs/data-workflow.md

 **My role:**

 - Designed the database schema before any code was written
-- Wrote the Python ETL script (Google Sheets API to SQLite)
+- Wrote the Python script for schema creation and data loading
+- Used MySQL Workbench for data validation and integrity checks
 - Tested and debugged the pipeline until it ran reliably

 ---